mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.2-Release-Notes.md

 # MariaDB MaxScale 2.2.2 Release Notes

-Release 2.2.2 is a XXX release.
+Release 2.2.2 is a GA release.

 This document describes the changes in release 2.2.2, when compared to release 2.2.1.